copasi/MSMB/README.txt

 !!!
 WARNING !!!
-Compiling only on WIN64 because the updated Copasi language bindings for the other systems has not be distributed yet (some methods connected to the CEvent class were missing, Ralph corrected the bug and generated the Win64 language bindings for me.
-The correct language bindings will be present in the next Copasi distribution but right now I don't have them available for testing)
+Compiling only on WIN64 because the updated Copasi language bindings for the other systems has not be distributed yet !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ----